Mk-ism/Mitm-attack/Readme.md

 > Step 1
 - `bash Mitigation.sh`
 > Step 2
-- Executing above command  and choose 01/02 option.
+- Executing above command  and choose 01 option.
-- 01 for Installation of PI-HOLE (FOR YOUR OWN DNS)
+- 01 for Installation of PI-HOLE (for your own DNS)
-- 02 for Installation of PI-VPN (FOR YOUR OWN DNS)
 > Step 3
 - whick asks for a static IP address.
 - If a static IP is not set, use the following set of commands to set the static IP as we need this static IP in order to set Pi-Hole as a DNS server later on.